 Unauthorised access to the CCTV data is not be permitted at any time.
 Access to the data is restricted to authorised personnel (see Section 6 for list).
 There is no access to the CCTV data other than with authorised personnel.

 The storage devices are password protected.
 Supervising the access and maintenance of the CCTV system is the responsibility of the Director or appropriate nominee(s).
 Unauthorised access will be viewed as a data breach.
 In such an event, Smile Hub Dental Clinic’s Data Breach Management Policy and Procedure must be followed.

 - Access Requests

-Access to the CCTV system and stored images will be restricted to authorised personnel only (as indicated in Section 6).
+Access to the CCTV system will be restricted to authorised personnel only (as indicated in Section 6).
 In relevant circumstances, CCTV footage may be accessed:

-- By An Garda Síochána where Smile Hub Dental Clinic are required by law to make a report regarding suspected crime;
+- By An Garda Síochána where Smile Hub Dental Clinic are required by law.

 Access requests can be made to:

 Dr Laura Fee (Director)